Partially Funded (Fees Only) Raising Money for Maintenance

 I recently completed a PhD at the University of Manchester, exploring the literature and archaeology of ghost belief in medieval Europe.
-When I made my initial application to Manchester, I was confident that I would be able to secure a full AHRC maintenance grant.
+When, in 2009, I made my initial application to Manchester, I was confident that I would be able to secure a full AHRC maintenance grant.
 My confidence turned to consternation on discovering that not only had I been unsuccessful in my AHRC application, but I had also failed to win an internal scholarship.
 Having instead been awarded a fees bursary, I realised that if I took special care of my finances I might be able to fund my own maintenance for the next three years.
 Part-time work as a Graduate Teaching Assistant alleviated some of my monetary difficulties, but not enough to support myself for the duration of the doctorate.

 After consulting with my institution’s Careers Advice Service, it transpired that there was a dearth of centralised funding bodies for PhD students in the Arts.
 A new strategy was needed.
 The Alternative Funding Guide provided a starting point for contacting small educational charities, the existence of which I was previously unaware.
 Turn2us.org.uk and opencharities.org were the main online databases I consulted, and my search met with almost immediate success.
 The Sir Richard Stapley Educational Trust and the Sidney Perry Foundation stood out in terms of their mission statements to fund postgraduate students and, after going through their application procedures, I was awarded significant bursaries from both organisations.
 The Roger and Sarah Bancroft Clark Charitable Trust and Humanitarian Trust were also forthcoming in their support.